A Primer on Martial Law and Emergencies

 Quarantines implemented to curtail the spread of diseases have

 been declared as valid exercises of the police power.
-The
+At

-below are links to a few states’ laws regarding quarantines in the events of
+Further, the below are links to a few states’ laws regarding quarantines in the

 Code, Title 11, Article 5

 Corporations as to Health, Sanitation and Quarantine.

 Section 11-47-130 - Maintenance of health and cleanliness